wassupduck/task-board-app/README.md

 - **Docker**: For containerizing the application.
 - **AWS**: For cloud hosting and services, including VPC, ECS, RDS, Codepipline and Cloudformation.
 - **AWS CDK**: For defining cloud infrastructure as code.

+## About

+In March 2023, I decided to take a year-long break from work to focus on independent learning.
+During this break, I spent most of my time reading, practising and studying topics in mathematics (mostly related to 3D computer graphics), functional programming, database internals, and computer architecture.

+At the start of 2024, to prepare for my return to work, I decided to brush up on my web development skills and complete a small portfolio project.
+During this period, I completed [Josh Comeau's CSS-for-JS course](https://css-for-js.dev/) and spent time learning modern React.
+I then spent the next few months (March-May) working part-time on this project.